 5/13.
 Mad Love (2001)

 It’s not always good to be the Queen.
 Juana of Castile (Pilar López de Ayala ), is 74.
-Her nickname – Juana la Loca – Juana the Madwoman, a name that she was given because of the envy she had for her late husband.
+Her nickname – Juana la Loca – Juana the Madwoman, is a name that she was given because of the envy she had for her late husband.
 She is still mourning the loss of him, although he died a half-century before.
 Juana remembers with emotion the man she loved passionately, but who brought her ruin.

-Juana and King Philip fell madly for each other, had a really passionate marriage life until her husband took him a few mistresses, and Queen Juana went on a downward spiral of envy tantrums.
+Juana and King Philip fell madly for each other, had a really passionate married life until her husband took him a few mistresses, and Queen Juana went on a downward spiral of envious tantrums.
 When her mother died and she had to go back to Spain and take the crown, things got even worse.